Semicontinuity of capacity under pointed intrinsic flat convergence: Introduction

-While capacity in lower regularity (such as in metric measure spaces) has received significant attention in the analysis literature (see below), we are also interested in capacity and its continuity properties for geometric reasons.
+The aim of this paper is to study capacity in lower regularity background spaces and in particular to analyze its behavior under lower regularity convergence.
+While capacity in lower regularity (such as in metric measure spaces) has already received significant attention in the analysis literature (see below), we believe the study of its continuity is novel.
+We are also interested in capacity and its continuity properties for geometric reasons.
 For example a recent paper by Jauregui \cite{Jau} suggests a definition of total mass in general relativity for asymptotically flat 3-manifolds that is based on the capacity--volume inequality, generalizes the well-known ADM mass, and is inspired by Huisken's isoperimetric mass \cites{Hui1,Hui2}.
 Several important open problems in general relativity related to the total mass seem to naturally involve Sormani--Wenger intrinsic flat (``$\F$'') limits (we refer the reader to \cite{Sor2} and \cite{JL}, for example), so the behavior of capacity under such convergence is of interest.
-For instance, Jauregui and Lee showed a lower semicontinuity Huisken's isoperimetric mass \cites{Hui1,Hui2} under pointed $\VF$-convergence \cite{JL} (where ``$\VF$'' refers to volume-preserving intrinsic flat convergence).
+For instance, Jauregui and Lee showed lower semicontinuity of Huisken's isoperimetric mass \cites{Hui1,Hui2} under pointed $\VF$-convergence as in \cite{JL}, cf. Definition \ref{def_pointed_F} (where ``$\VF$'' refers to volume-preserving intrinsic flat convergence).
 The definition of mass in \cite{Jau} involves capacity with a negative sign, so the upper semicontinuity we prove here is supportive of lower semicontinuity of that mass.
-We continue this discussion to section \ref{sec_mass}.
+We continue this discussion in Section \ref{sec_mass}.

 Our approach to establishing the upper semicontinuity of capacity is inspired by Portegies' proof that certain min-max values of the Laplacian on a compact Riemannian manifold $M$ are upper semicontinuous under $\VF$ convergence \cite{Por}.
 Recall that, for example, the first such eigenvalue,